 Unique Wedding Ceremony Ideas

-Seriously, I have no idea how my couples manage to juggle their careers, their families, their general day-to-day stuff, alongside wedding planning, there’s just so much to think about!
-So many tiny decisions to ensure your wedding is exactly what you both want it to be.
+Planning a wedding can very easily turn into a full-time job.
+We have no idea how our couples manage to juggle their careers, their families, their general day-to-day stuff, alongside wedding planning, there’s just so much to think about!
+So many tiny decisions to ensure a wedding is exactly what you both want it to be.

 Wedding ceremony ideas with or without rings

+Couples looking for a meaningful alternative, or addition, to exchanging rings.
 Exchanging rings is a beautiful tradition symbolising the unity between two people, but it isn't for everyone.

 Maybe you can't wear rings at work; maybe you are likely to lose your wedding ring, maybe you are renewing vows and have already exchanged rings or maybe you just fancy doing something a bit less predictable and a bit more personal and unique.

-Well, there are a wealth of alternative acts that symbolise unity which you can incorporate into your wedding ceremony, either instead of exchanging rings, or to go alongside it.
+There is a wealth of alternative acts that symbolise unity which you can incorporate into your wedding ceremony, either instead of exchanging rings, or to go alongside it.

 Symbolic acts can be your chance to put your personal stamp on your ceremony.
 This is your chance to tell the world what really matters to the two of you, so let's have a look at some of the most popular.